ixaxaar/pytorch-dnc/README.md

 FAISS is much faster, has a GPU implementation and is interoperable with pytorch tensors.
 We try to use FAISS by default, in absence of which we fall back to FLANN.

-2. An alternative to FLANN is [FAISS](https://github.com/facebookresearch/faiss), which is much faster and interoperable with torch cuda tensors (but is difficult to distribute, see [dnc/faiss_index.py](dnc/faiss_index.py)).
-3. `nan`s in the gradients are common, try with different batch sizes
+2. `nan`s in the gradients are common, try with different batch sizes

 Repos referred to for creation of this repo: